nqzero/PUPL/PUPL.md

     - be transferable
     - be renewable (for per-annum, even with lapses) at that original price each year
     - without lapses, entitle purchase and renewal of 4 additional units at that original price (these units don't entitle additional unit rights, but otherwise act as full price units)
-    - for purchases of the latest version, apply to any version released within 1 year of original purchase or older
+    - for purchases of the latest version, apply to use of any version released within 1 year of original purchase or older
-    - credit the greater of the current or the paid price of your version towards upgrade to a future version
+    - credit the greater of the current or the paid price of your version towards upgrade to a later version
     - permit the holder to use the Software for production on, at the holder's choice, either a single core (ie, an independent actual processing unit) or the computational equivalent of a single core of a 2015 intel core i5 6600, for a period of 1 year (per-annum) or the term of the copyright (lifetime), starting at the time of purchase
 - to allow all use-licenses purchased at non-zero-cost to be applied equally to use of either the original work or any derivative work, though derivative works may add additional restrictions